 When you finally choose a scenario, you’ll be placed into a giant game-spanning map for you to conquer by any means you see fit.
 By game-spanning I mean, you’ll play on the entirety of China, so every scenario is always handled via the same map.
 You might think that having only one map is an odd decision, however, the way the developers set out each scenario makes it feel unique every time.
 This single map contains over 46 cities that span over 340 regions, allowing you to conquer, control and manage your army in any way you want, giving this game huge replayability.
 The way you’ll play is through turn-based management, sort of like the Civilization series, just with a lot more complexity (in my opinion).
 You’ll have to manage all your regions through appointing different types of overseers, how you deploy marches, merchants, warlord appointing, policy placements, managing titles, divisions, handle people, plot different sabotages, handle foreign affairs, taking care of proposals, triggering events, and defending and taking over regions – but, this is just the tip of the iceberg!

 In general terms, your role whilst playing Romance of the Three Kingdoms XIV is to manage your cities, your citizens, and your officers, marching them out (create armies) to expand, defend and attack.
-The map itself is created from thousands and thousands of neutral hexagonal tiles that become colour coordinated by the officer which steps on them, which is how you’ll expand your influence.
+The map itself is created from thousands and thousands of neutral hexagonal tiles that become colour coordinated by the officer who steps on them, which is how you’ll expand your influence.
 Your influence expanded through this fill-in-the-blank canvas is used to increase your cities income in Gold, Supplies, and Troops for the most part.
 It’ll also expand your borders, attach your cities, basically anything to do with broadening your growth.

 When you finally do have a city, conquer cities, capture cities, or pretty much anything to do with attaining control over new land, you’ll need to make sure to properly govern your newly obtained property.
 Without doing so you’ll haemorrhage your income, and that is not a good tactic.
 You’ll appoint Overseers for development priority of income, recruitment overseers for your troops, and training overseers for your morale.
 Appoint Warlords and policies for bonuses and increases in your armies and cities.
 Listen to suggestions of your officers to increase your cities morale and gain bonuses as well.
 The other necessity is marching officers, this games’ version of creating armies and sending them off.